parsleyhealth/recruiting/backend-engineer/README.md

     * Fail to update an existing record with an invalid dob, `BADDATE`.
     * Deleting an existing record works.
     * Creating a new record works.

+4. Write at least three more tests covering additional aspects you think should verified in an API.
+(Response times?
+Database connections?
+Do list filters work?)

 ## Fixtures